carpentries/carpentries.org/content/support/membership/_index.md

 * quarterly reports on benefit usage and trainee progress towards certification,
 * opportunity to submit a candidate for our Trainer Training course, through which individuals can become certified to teach our Instructor Training courses (additional fees apply),
 * unlimited self-organised workshops,
-* access to Member pricing for additional Centrally-Organised workshops and Instructor Training seats purchased during the membership year.
+* access to Member pricing for additional Centrally-Organised workshops, Instructor Training seats, and Collaborative Lesson Development Training seats purchased during the membership year.

 ## Contact Us